craffel/median-filter/README.md

 median-filter
 =============

 A fast 1d median filter, for filtering the rows and columns of a matrix.
+Requires swig

 Install with